chrberndt/liferay-presentations/fe-fragments-and-content-pages.md

 * View and Draft
 * Inline Editing of Content
+* Support for Experiences
 * Support of Workflows

 ???

-## View and Draft
+* *View and Draft*
   * Every content page has a draft mode which allows for preparing and editing page content without publishing the changes immediately (like for widget pages)

-## Inline Editing of Content
+* *Inline Editing of Content*
   * provides immediate feedback to the editor and a true WYSIWYG authoring experience

-## Support for Workflows
+* *Support for Experiences*
+  * Content pages support the concept of so called "Experiences" - Liferay's term for personalized content.
+  * Display specific parts of a page according to configurable criteria, e.g. Geo location, Language Settings, etc.
+* *Support for Workflows*
   * Content pages can be configured to support workflows which model approval or review processes

 ---

 # Introduction

 ## Fragment Examples

 .col-4[
   .center[<img src="images/front-end-development/slider-fragment.png" width="95%">]
+]

+.col-4[
   .center[<img src="images/front-end-development/features-fragment.png" width="95%">]
 ]